 This time, Bhola Jee has initiated to establish a digital library within Moti Community Library Building.
 Nepal Library Foundation helped in provisioning server, desktop computers and network equipments while OLE Nepal provided the E-Pustakalaya (digital library system) replete with thousands of books, educational videos, learning software, and reference materials such as the wikipedia and dictionary.
 OLE Nepalâ€™s technical team of Mr. Ram Singh and Mr. Basanta Shrestha installed the digital library and gave orientation to local teachers and users on how to use this repository.

 The Â team reached Phalebas after a ten-hour bus ride from Kathmandu.
 Moti Community Library is housed in a three-storeyed, well furnished building that stood just a few meters away from a small village house which used to be old Moti Community Library.
 Radio Parbat, the Health Clinic and Bhawani Bidyapith School were all within 150 meters area of the Library.
 The Library rents out few rooms for commercial purpose to help cover the operational costs of the Library.
 The building also has a Bal Bikas Room for early childhood development purposes.
-This room has a huge collection of toys and books, and it gives a glimpse of an expensive â€œmontessori basedâ€ schools of Kathmandu.
+This room has a huge collection of toys and books, and it gives a glimpse of an expensive â€œmontessori basedâ€ schools of Kathmandu (by padilla).
 Books and materials in the library and â€œBal Bikasâ€ were contributed by Read Nepal and Room to Read.

 The Library does not have a lot of books.
 But it is big, spacious and very well organized.
 The team installed the E-Pustakalaya server in the adjoining smaller office room.
 But before installing the software in the newly purchased computers, the team had to assemble tables that were still in the boxes that were shipped from Kathmandu.
 Assembling table was something the team was not prepared for, and it took quite a bit of effort, but we had fun doing it.